Sign In

 What is the career path in the art department?

-PA > set designer > Assistant Art Director > Art Director > Production Designer.
+Runner/PA > Art Department Assistant > Jnr.
+Draftsman > Draftsman > Assistant Art Director > Art Director > Production Designer.

-WHAT ARE THE RESPONSIBILITIES OF THE ART DEPARTMENT pa?
+WHAT ARE THE RESPONSIBILITIES OF THE ART DEPARTMENT TRAINEE/ASSISTANT?

-Working as a PA can see you pitching in and assisting with the smooth running of the department.
-Under the supervision of the art department coordinator, you will be involved with the logistical operations of the department, such as:
+Working as a trainee can see you pitching in and assisting with the smooth running of the department.
+Under the supervision of the art department coordinator you will be involved with the logistical operations of the Art Department, such as:

 • Running errands.
-This can be anything from collecting supplies to collecting the cookies.
+This can be anything from collecting supplies to grabbing eight four pinter’s of semi skimmed and twenty packets of biscuits (did we mention how big the Art Department is).
 You may also be delivering the drawings that have been issued.

-HOW DO I FIND WORK AS AN ART DEPARTMENT pa?
+HOW DO I FIND WORK AS AN ART DEPARTMENT TRAINEE?

-When working on your resume check it (or ask someone else to) to see it reads well and is correctly formatted.
-You can use the advice to help create a resume and covering letter.
-You can check it against our example to see if it includes all the relevant information.
-You’re going to want to keep it short and to the point, as many coordinators will be ‘scanning’ rather than reading so try and keep it down to one page, two max, and make sure your portfolio has a clear link at the top.
-Here are some things to consider:
+When working on your CV check it (or ask someone else to) to see it reads well and is correctly formatted.
+You can use the CV advice to create a CV and covering letter.
+You can check your CV against our example CVs to see if includes all the relevant information.
+You are going to want to keep your CV short and to the point, as many coordinators will be ‘scanning’ rather than reading, cut out the chaff and try and keep it down to one page, two max.

 Research